 Following Leif’s expedition, the Greenlanders returned to Vinland to start a new colony.
 However – unlike both Iceland and Greenland – it was already settled and the Vikings soon encountered hostile native Americans.
 This combined with the investment of manpower necessary to sustain a viable settled community was too much for the small population of Greenland, and so the Viking occupation there did not last long.

 For centuries, the sagas lay testimony to the Viking’s settlement of Vinland, however the location remained elusive, and it was even unclear if the Vikings really had reached North America.
-Then in the early 1960s, a Norwegian explorer Helge Ingestag and his archaeologist wife Anne Sien found the remains of an ancient Norse settlement at L’Anse aux Meadows on the northern tip of Newfoundland.
-Excavations by Anne Stein during 1961-68 revealed 8 buildings in total, with about 125 artefacts that were clearly not in the native tradition.
+Then in the early 1960s, a Norwegian explorer Helge Ingestad and his archaeologist wife Anne Stine found the remains of an ancient Norse settlement at L’Anse aux Meadows on the northern tip of Newfoundland.
+Excavations by Anne Stine during 1961-68 revealed 8 buildings in total, with about 125 artefacts that were clearly not in the native tradition.

 The vast majority of these objects were iron nails, which the native population did not possess the technology to produce.
 A copper-alloy dress pin, of the style widely distributed throughout the western sector of Viking activities, was also found.
 As was a glass bead, a soapstone spindle-whorl, a fragmentary bone needle, and whetstones – all of which are characteristic of Scandinavian occupation sites elsewhere, confirming the occupation was dated to the Viking Age.

 Later excavations further revealed preserved organic objects in boggy areas, among them carpenters’ wooden debris, lengths of rope made form spruce roots, and a birch-bark container.
 All of these are acceptable in a Viking Age context.
 A series of radiocarbon dates then confirmed this site was occupied in the period 980-1020, dates compatible with the tales in the sagas.